 “We don’t have any published specs for this.
 It is whatever setting works best for the guitar to create minimal buzz and good action.”

-My own experience suggests that .010 is a good starting point on Gibsons.
+My own experience suggests that .010 is a good starting point for Gibsons.
 I use .011 – .052 strings on all of my guitars.

 Specifics for Fender Guitars

-Fender recommends that you place a capo on at the first fret, and hold down the string at the last fret, then measure the distance between the top of the 8th fret and the bottom of the sixth string.
+Fender recommends placing a capo on at the first fret, holding down the string at the last fret, then measuring the distance between the top of the 8th fret and the bottom of the sixth string.

 Adjust the bridge for proper string height and action